 JC: Wow that’s a big question… So, Generdyn is a family company my Mum and Dad started which specialized in web & software development.
 Initially, I was more involved in the web business and doing music more as a hobby.
-However, Dad could see the passion I had for creating music, so he asked me to find a way within 6 months to expand the business into music so I could do it fulltime.
-Fast track to today and we don’t do websites anymore, instead the business has shifted to writing music.
+However, Dad could see the passion I had for creating music, so he asked me to find a way within 6 months to expand the business into music so I could do it full-time.
+Fast track to today and we don’t do websites anymore, instead, the business has shifted to writing music.

 Generdyn started out with a business focus and I don’t see that ever-changing because it’s contributed to our success.
 My Mum and Dad are my business partners, with Dad being the Managing Director of Generdyn.
-Their experience and grounded perspective has definitely helped avoid many of the industry pitfalls.
+Their experience and grounded perspective have definitely helped avoid many of the industry pitfalls.

-EPICOMPOSER: One of your recent achievements includes contributing music to an album which was recorded with a live orchestra in London’s legendary Abbey Roads Studios – a dream coming true for virtually any aspiring composer.
-Please share some insights of this remarkable experience with us and tell us how it felt, hearing your own music being played by a massive brass section in this iconic recording place.
+EPICOMPOSER: One of your recent achievements includes contributing music to an album that was recorded with a live orchestra in London’s legendary Abbey Roads Studios – a dream coming true for virtually any aspiring composer.
+Please share some insights into this remarkable experience with us and tell us how it felt, hearing your own music being played by a massive brass section in this iconic recording place.

-JC: When I was visiting Los Angeles earlier this year, a friend of mine, Robert Bennett, asked me if I’d be interested in working with him on his latest Abbey Road album project for Glory, Oath + Blood and Warner Chappell.
+JC: When I was visiting Los Angeles earlier this year, a friend of mine, Robert Bennett, asked me if I’d be interested in working with him on his latest Abbey Road album project for Glory, Oath + Blood, and Warner Chappell.
 I was fortunate enough to be present for the recording session with my talented composer friends and supply the synth and percussion parts for 8 tracks on the album.
 Being in that amazing place and hearing the musicians live was easily one of the best experiences of my life and I’m pumped to share when it’s released!

 EPICOMPOSER: You recently contributed sound design to EA’s highly acclaimed first-person shooter Battlefield 1.
 Tell us a bit about your involvement and how you made the transition from scoring video game trailers to creating sound for the actual game itself.